 Here, you’ll experience art, history, and nature.

-Admission to the Frick grounds, Car and Carriage Museum, Greenhouse, and permanent collection is free.
+Admission to the Frick grounds, Car and Carriage Museum, and The Frick Art Museum's permanent collection is free.

 The Frick is approximately 20 minutes east of downtown Pittsburgh at the corner of Penn and South Homewood avenues in Point Breeze.
 The entrance is located on Reynolds Street where parking is available in our free lot.